-The Ride Bend Shuttle Service will be transitioned to an OSU-Cascades Microtransit Pilot Project this year.
-For more information, visit osucascades.edu/ride-bend!
+The Ride Bend Shuttle Service was transitioned to OSU-Cascades as a Microtransit Pilot Project in 2020.
+For more information, visit osucascades.edu/ride-bend.

 Ride Bend offers on-demand, app-driven transit service to the public.
-The free service will be available weekdays through December 13.
+The free service will be available weekdays from January 6 through March 31.
 Rides can be requested via the Ride Bend mobile app.
 Or, passengers without access to a smartphone can call 1-866-921-8924 to request a ride.

 7 am – 6 pm, Monday – Friday

 Request a ride to work, school, or to run errands this fall.
 The service boundary now includes Central Oregon Community College and Northwest Crossing.

 Ride early (service starts at 7am) and often (service offered every weekday).
 This service is part of a pilot study and will help Cascades East Transit and the City of Bend determine whether there is need for public transit services in this area of Bend.